Jeanne Frankel, Knight of Bahá’u’lláh

 Jeanne rides horse in Australia, 1960

 Jeanne stayed had to stay in Cocos Keeling Islands until the formation of an Assembly in Ridvan 1960.
 Following the formation of the Assembly in Cocos Keeling Island Jeanne flew into Australia.
 After a lecture tour to some local universities in Australia, Jeanne came to Singapore on route to Jessleton.
 In this trip, Jeanne made a brief stopover in Kuala Lumpur and was involved in teaching activities.
 On 27 July 1960 Jeanne accompanied S. L. Thevar and Leong Tat Chee on a teaching trip to open Klang which was termed a difficult area.
 On 30 July 1960 Jeanne joined S. L. Thevar and some friends on a teaching trip to Kuala Kubu Baru.
-In the same month, Jeanne had given a public talk at the Gandhi Memorial Hall in Sungei Petani, in which 40 enquirers had attended and shown keen interest in the Faith.
-That was the first public talk in Sungei Petani.
+She also partipated in the Summer School in Port Dickson in August 1960.